-If the switching frequency is raised from nominal the power losses may rise significantly.
+If the switching frequency is increased compared to the default setting, the power losses may rise significantly.

 LCP and typical control card power consumptions are included.
 Further options and customer load may add up to 30W to the losses.
 (Though typical only 4W extra for a fully loaded control card, or options for slot A or slot B, each).